luke-snider/family-stem-weights-calculator/README.md

 stemWeightCalculator_RF.py + stemWeightCalculator_GlyphsApp.py:
 ------------------------------------
-calculates and print stem values and the related interpolation values within a font family
+calculates and prints (three different sets of) stem values and the related interpolation values within a font family.

 • Stem Values are calculated from the first stem of a reference glyph (e.g. "n") at a certain vertical postion (BeamPos) in two fonts (RoboFont) or two master layers (GlyphsApp).